Is vegan leather durable?

 Is vegan leather durable and biodegradable?

 The durability of vegan leather varies depending on the materials used.
-Many leather alternatives, such as pineapple leather and mushroom leather, are biodegradable, which makes them part of ethical and responsible fashion.
+Many leather alternatives, such as pineapple leather and mushroom leather, are biodegradable, making them part of ethical and responsible fashion.

 | Material | ♻️ Durability | 🌱 Biodegradability |